The csb.bio.structure module defines some of the most fundamental

 (for good), but you can create your own parser as a workaround.
 All you

-need to do is override the virtual _read_charge_field
+need to do is override the virtual _read_charge_field hook method:

 class CustomParser(RegularStructureParser):